Applying to the BYU Marriott MPA Program

 Provo, UT 84602

-- Three letters of recommendation should be written by people with whom candidates are professionally acquainted with and who can address the ability of the candidate to succeed in graduate school.
+- Three letters of recommendation should be written by people with whom candidates are professionally acquainted and who can address the ability of the candidate to succeed in graduate school.
 The letters are submitted through the online application process.
 Simply enter the desired recommender’s name and email address.
 The recommender will receive a request and can submit the letters directly into the application system.
 Letters must be current (i.e. candidates may not submit the same letter upon reapplication).
+The MPA admission committee will accept letters of recommendation written in the letter writers’ native tongue.

 - A statement of intent should indicate steps taken to prepare to participate in the MPA program.
 It should address any work experience and the extent to which an MPA degree will be consistent with future career aspirations.
 This document should typically be no more than two pages.
 If there are any mitigating circumstances that should be brought to the attention of the admission committee, they should be addressed in this letter.